St. Paul's Chapel - Columbia University - New York City (photo: Steven E. Lawson)

 Electro-pneumatic action

-The monumental organ in St. Paul's Chapel is one of the first—if not the first—examples of an "American Classic" organ as envisioned by G. Donald Harrison of the Aeolian-Skinner Company.
-For many years, St. Paul's organ was championed by M. Searle Wright (1918-2004), who served with distinction as director of chapel music at St. Paul's Chapel from 1952 to 1971, and was president of the American Guild of Organists from 1969 to 1971.
+The monumental organ in St. Paul's Chapel is one of the first—if not the first—examples of an "American Classic" organ as envisioned by G. Donald Harrison of the Aeolian-Skinner Organ Company.
+For many years, St. Paul's organ was championed by M. Searle Wright (1918-2004), who served with distinction as Director of Chapel Music at St. Paul's Chapel from 1952 to 1971, and was President of the American Guild of Organists from 1969 to 1971.
 Under Wright's tenure, the organ in St. Paul's Chapel was featured in many concerts, recitals and recordings.
-Regrettably, access to this incredible and notable organ has been severely restricted in recent years.
-Hopefully, the chapel staff and university will recognize the importance of this organ and allow it to be used more frequently.
 Of the many organs in New York City, the Aeolian-Skinner at St. Paul's Chapel is arguably one of the most historically important.

 Great Organ (Manual II) – 61 notes